KKubesh/2020_Changelog/README.md

 - Wrote test for new functionality in an application
 - Looked into new option for dynamically changing css
 - Walked a few miles

+#### Monday Jan 6th, 2020
+- Rescoped parts of my project to avoid blockers
+- Worked through issues with compiling and conflicts with emotionjs
+- Walked 10,000 steps
+- Started and finished The Heart to Start by David Kadavy